mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 # Bubble Pace

-People on trail talk about <span class="highligh">the "Bubble": a large grouping of hikers, all within maybe 1 week of each other, who are setting the average pace</span>.
+People on trail talk about the "Bubble": a large grouping of hikers, all within maybe 1 week of each other, who are setting the average pace.
 Those in front and behind the bubble, particularly going SOBO, might see fewer people and spend more time hiking and camping alone.

 In 2019 I hiked mainly inside the Bubble.
 I'd sometimes see 10+ people at major town stops.